Emergency Evacuation Procedures for Individuals with Disabilities

 - Write down the emergency numbers and contacts from this page and keep them with you.

 - Employees should discuss emergency concerns with their supervisor.
 Students should

-discuss concerns with Disabled Student Services.
-If you will need some type of assistance,
+discuss concerns with the Disability and Access Center.
+If you will need some type

-notify the appropriate people.
-Employees and students are responsible for seeking
+of assistance, notify the appropriate people.
+Employees and students are responsible